diomed/diomedia/quotes.md

 No matter how big a nation is, it is no stronger than its weakest people, and as long as you keep a person down, some part of you has to be down there to hold him down, so it means you cannot soar as you might otherwise.

 — Marian Anderson

+“Nationalism is an infantile thing.
+It is the measles of mankind.” ― Albert Einstein